Daniel has years of experience with firearms and does his best to give honest reviews.

 Problems I Had With the Gun

 The first thing I noticed was that the grip safety was a little sticky and slow to pop back out to the safe position.
-This was solved by taking it out, hitting the edges a little bit was very fine sand paper, and bending the spring out just a hair to give it a little bit more pressure.
+This was solved by taking it out, hitting the edges a little bit was very fine sandpaper and bending the spring out just a hair to give it a little bit more pressure.
 The second problem wasn't really a problem until about 80 rounds into shooting it.
 Out of the box, the slide was a little bit slow for my liking, but the gun functioned well.

 Overview: After 1000 Rounds

 Now that it's working properly I am glad that I hung onto it.
 I will say that the trigger and slide loosened up a bit after a few hundred rounds, and that bugs me a bit, and one of these days I may try my hand at pinching the slide.
-But for now it works well.
-The other thing, is even though out of the box the finish looked excellent, it's not all that great.
-I've had the gun for about a month now, and it is already showing finish wear around the grip from my hands, and also on the slide and frame from the holster even though I have only actually carried the gun maybe twice except for other then the shooting range.
+But for now, it works well.
+The other thing is, even though out of the box the finish looked excellent, it's not all that great.
+I've had the gun for about a month now, and it is already showing finish wear around the grip from my hands, and also on the slide and frame from the holster even though I have only actually carried the gun maybe twice except for other than the shooting range.
 The factory magazines are not that impressive, but there are plenty of options out there for good 1911 magazines.

 I will say this about the R1.
 Since it is so tight, it is very accurate.
 The inside of the barrel was a bit rough at first but it polished out.
 This gun is without a doubt the most accurate 1911 I've ever owned and may be the most accurate handgun I've ever owned.
 At 20 yards off of a bench I can keep groups under 2" with just about everything I shoot out of it, ranging from 200gn cast to 260gn swaged HP bullets.

 Good Luck and Happy Shooting